Reachability Preservers: New Extremal Bounds and Approximation Algorithms: Reachability Preserver Upper Bounds

-This failed attempt gives us the intuition that we are willing to perform some extra work in order to avoid unsuccessful iterations.
+This failed attempt at an algorithm gives us the intuition that we are willing to perform some extra work in order to avoid unsuccessful iterations.
 The key insight here is that \emph{parallelization} is useful.
 In particular, our final algorithm (Algorithm \ref{alg:reach}) works by maintaining $\Theta(\log n)$ different ``universes'' at a time, and it runs each loop through Algorithm \ref{alg:warmup} \emph{simultaneously in all universes}.
-This is our key idea: we progress the computation in each universe in alternating steps so that none lags behind the others.

-The argument proceeds as follows. \begin{proof} [Proof of Theorem \ref{thm:reach-construct}] We claim that Algorithm \ref{alg:reach} terminates in $O(|E||S| \log n)$ time with high probability.
-As in the intuition given above, we say that an \emph{iteration} of Algorithm \ref{alg:reach} is a single round of computation through its main while loop, that each $i \in [100 \log n]$ represents a \emph{universe}, and that a universe is \emph{successful} in a given iteration if \textsc{successful}$_i$ is set to true (or if it would be set to true, if the parallel computation in this universe were allowed to run to completion).
+This makes it extremely likely that the iteration will be successful in at least one universe, which is all we need to get our runtime bounds.